 But credit card debt is a problem, and one many people struggle with.
 Credit cards give people the purchasing power to buy items that they may not be able to afford.
 Excessive purchases, impulse buys, and the ‘it’s just an extra $X a month’ mindset, can certainly cause a financial problem that will take awhile to work through.

 It’s important to be well aware of the benefits of using a credit card, and the risks associated with doing so as well.
 Used wisely, and with a great deal of discipline, a credit card has tremendous benefits.
-However, given the lack of credit card knowledge, and the ease to spend the money, credit cards are causing a lot of financial strain and concern on millions of households nationwide.
+However, given the lack of credit card knowledge, and the ease to spend the money, credit cards are causing a lot of financial strain and millions of households nationwide.